What is an example cause and effect essay?

 This essay has determined that three primary motivations are likely candidates for the recent popularity in introducing preliminary-year programmes.
 The first motivation discussed is regarding the support of students in the linguistic demands of studying in a foreign language, in which it would appear that the preliminary year has had a positive effect in reducing student anxiety and dropout rates in this matter.
 The second motivation is likely regarding student understanding of cultural differences, and this would certainly appear to be evident in the fact that non-native students today have much more appropriate expectations of their tutors.
 The final aspect, however, has not had such positive results.
 As is commonly the case for most businesses in the 21st century, the need to increase profit margins may be driving universities to introduce more and more preliminary-year programmes, which appears to not only be having a negative effect on student-parent relationships, but has also meant that students have become burdened with increasingly larger debts and financial stress.
 Whether or not UK and US universities in particular will consider lowering their fees to alleviate these problems remains to be seen.

-Once you’ve completed all four lessons about cause and effect essays, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
+Once you’ve completed all four chapters about cause and effect essays, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.